7de Laan: Ratings

-In 2009 7de Laan received 1.95 million viewers per episode.
-In 2015, ratings were considered "still big but flat."
+In 2009, 7de Laan received 1.95 million viewers per episode.
+In 2015, ratings were considered "still big but flat".
 To improve the ratings, the show underwent changes in 2015, including a new theme song, opening credits, and sets.
 At the time, almost half (45,3%) of the soap's viewership across all race groups was older than 50 years of age.

-In 2016, it was reported that the series was considered to be in "an ongoing ratings slide" but still drew 1.8 million viewers in September 2016 and was the 7th most popular programme on SABC 2.
+In 2016, it was reported that the series was considered to be in "an ongoing ratings slide", but still drew 1.8 million viewers in September 2016 and was the 7th most popular programme on SABC 2.

-In 2018, the show's viewership surged and passed the 3.0 million viewership mark.
-Weekly omnibus episodes also draw an additional 1.0 million viewers on average each week.
+In 2018, the show's viewership exceeded 3 million.
+Weekly omnibus episodes also drew an additional 1 million viewers on average each week.